e3prom/rVRRPd/README.md

    * Has preeemption enabled.
    * Has compatibility with [`RFC3768`](https://tools.ietf.org/html/rfc3768) turned on (may be required to fully interoperate with some vendors).
    * Uses the network driver `libnl` which leverage the netlink protocol.
 Alternatively, you can use the `ioctl` driver, which is simpler but will removes the interface's IP addresse(s) for the VIP when in Master state.
+   * Is configured for a `macvlan` type interface, a MAC-based virtual interface.
+   * Name the child virtual interface `vrrp0`, the latter will be used to holds the virtual router IP address.
    * Set authentication to the [`RFC2338`]'s (https://tools.ietf.org/html/rfc2338) `Simple Password` authentication method.
    * Set the secret key (or password) to be shared between the virtual routers.
 * When master, install a static default route with a next-hop of `10.240.0.254`.